madebits/madebits.github.io/blog/2015/2015-12-10-WebEx-On-Ubuntu.md

 chmod +x f32.sh
 ```

-We created also an executable file `f32.sh`.
+I created also an executable shell file `f32.sh` above.
 Open `f32.sh` in your favorite text editor and put in the following text:

 ```
 #!/bin/bash